Philadelphia Car Accident Lawyers

 - Full tort or limited tort coverage: These are options that you choose when you purchase insurance.

 - Uninsured (UM) and underinsured (US) coverage: These are also optional.

 First-party PIP compensation is designed to be paid regardless if you are at-fault.
 PIP coverage is mandatory in Pennsylvania and New Jersey, but the amount of compensation may not be very much.
 For example, in Pennsylvania, the minimum compensation limit for medical bills is $5,000, but you can choose to pay for more coverage.
 Also, if you damage someone else’s vehicle and you are at-fault, your insurance company will pay a minimum of $5,000.

 You will pay lower insurance premiums if you choose limited tort coverage.
 However, you will be less likely to recover damages for pain and suffering.
 If you choose full tort coverage, you have unrestricted rights to sue negligent parties.
 Uninsured motorist and underinsured coverage provide benefits if a negligent driver caused the accident and they were uninsured or underinsured.

-Philadelphia Car Accident Lawyers at McCann Dillon Jaffe & Lamb, LLC Advocate for Victims Injured in All Types of Car Accidents
+Philadelphia Car Accident Lawyers at McCann Dillon Jaffe & Lamb, LLC Advocate for Injured Car Accident Victims

 If you or someone you love was seriously injured in a motor vehicle accident, contact one of our skilled Philadelphia car accident lawyers at McCann Dillon Jaffe & Lamb, LLC today.
 We will pursue damages and compensation to the fullest extent on your behalf so you can focus on recovery.
 For a free consultation, contact us online or call us at 215-515-7644.
 From our offices located in Philadelphia, Media, and Abington, Pennsylvania and our offices in Wilmington, Delaware and Haddonfield, New Jersey, we represent clients throughout the surrounding areas.